Future Planning

 What's Next?

 Libraries are not just buildings.
 Our libraries and staff are innovative and flexible in ensuring that services and collections reach the people who need them.
-To this end, IPL will be conducting a strategic planning effort in the late summer/early fall.
+Next steps include conducting a Library Master Plan Study, which will begin in 2026.

-Sign up for our eNewsletter to ensure you are notified of how to participate in the strategic planning effort, which will include a survey and other opportunities to share your vision of the future IPL.
-The final strategic plan will be made available in 2026.
+Sign up for our eNewsletter to ensure you are notified of how to participate in future planning efforts and other library services.

 Pending the results of these planning efforts, the City Council may request additional studies and will schedule discussions at future meetings before moving into the design or construction phase for new buildings.